sourceallies/small-improvements-slack-bot/README.md

 npm install
 ```

 Make sure you are on the dev environment with all dev credentials.
+More information on this can be found in the [sai-aws-auth repo](https://github.com/sourceallies/sai-aws-auth).

 ```console
 dev